guofei-tju/HyperGCL/README.md

 ```bash
 $ python main.py --train yeast --output ./output/ --create_negative True --balanced True --atom_ratio 0.5 --negative_ratio 2
 ```

 <kbd>train</kbd> specifies the training dataset (For example, ```yeast``, ```uspto_3k``,  ```iMM904```, and so on).

 <kbd>output</kbd> specifies the path to store the model.

 <kbd>create_negative</kbd> specifies whether to create negative samples based on different conditions.
 If ```create_negative=False```, the model will run on the default train, valid, and test data, and when ```create_negative=Ture```, you need to set other parameters to create negative samples.

 <kbd>balanced</kbd> specifies whether to replace metabolic based on balanced atom number.

 <kbd>atom_ratio</kbd> specifies the ratio of replaced atoms for negative reaction.

 <kbd>negative_ratio</kbd> specifies the ratio of negative reaction samples.

-Use the command python main.py -h to check the meaning of other parameters.
+Use the command <code> python main.py -h <code>to check the meaning of other parameters.